What is Entomophagy?

 - High quality organic insects supplied by indigenous insect hunters and breeders

 - Comprehensive and clear labelling

 - Exceed Good Manufacturing Process (GMP) and U.S. Food & Drug Administration (U.S. FDA) standards

 And as a business striving for perfection we’ll always endeavour to:

 For most people eating correctly prepared/cooked insects causes little or no health hazard.
 That said, evidence relating to side effects or allergies is minimal as westernised populations are not generally accustomed to entomophagy (eating insects).
-However, should you be allergic to crustaceans we would recommend that you err on the side of caution and think twice before consuming a plate full of insects.
+However, should you be allergic to crustaceans, molluscs or dust mites we would recommend that you err on the side of caution and think twice before consuming a plate full of insects.